opiethehokie/cloud.openshift.cartridge.wlp/README.md

 There are multiple options for deploying applications on Liberty in OpenShift.
 In the basic workflows below, each operation will require associated git add/commit/push operations to take effect.

-For methods 1 and 2, the server.xml will be automatically generated when the application changes or an additional cartridge is added/removed.
+For methods 1 and 2, the server.xml will be automatically generated when the application changes or an additional database cartridge (PostgreSQL, MySQL, MongoDB) is added/removed and the application is restarted.
 The context-root is "/".
 For methods 3 and 4 you are providing your own server.xml.
-The cartridge will only attempt to modify it so that the server will be able to start in the OpenShift environment.
+The cartridge will only attempt to modify it enough so that the server will be able to start in the OpenShift environment.

 ### Method 1